Environmental Impact of Textiles

 Production, Processes and Protection

-- Considers the degradation suffered by textile materials within the environment whether by air pollution, wind, water and other agents.
+- Considers the degradation suffered by textile materials within the environment by air pollution, wind, water and other agents

 Regulatory bodies, industry managers, and those concerned with corporate image